inet-framework/inet-showcases/wireless/sensornetwork/doc/index.rst

 :ned:`LMac`.
 The :par:`numSlots` parameter is set to 8, as it is sufficient (there are only five nodes in the wireless sensor network.)
-The :par:`reservedMobileSlots` parameter reserves some of the slots for mobile nodes, these slots are not chosen by any of the nodes during network setup.
+The :par:`reservedMobileSlots` parameter reserves some of the slots for mobile nodes; these slots are not chosen by any of the nodes during network setup.
 The parameter's default value is 2, but it is set to 0.
 The :par:`slotDuration` parameter's default value is 100ms, but we set it to 50ms to decrease the network setup time.
 The duration of a timeframe